How to fix widgets not working or refreshing on iPhone and iPad

 Check app's permission settings if its widget is not working on iPhone and iPad

-Note: In case you don’t see the Location toggle in step 3, go to iPhone Settings > Privacy > Location Services and make sure it’s on.
+Note: In case you don’t see the Location toggle in step 3, go to iPhone Settings > Privacy & Security > Location Services and make sure it’s on.
 Next, tap the app name and allow it to access the location.

 Enable Background App Refresh